 If a player hero is defeated, it’s not a huge deal.
 There is no player elimination.
 Instead, the terror track moves up and the player starts their next turn from the hospital.
 Defeated villagers are removed from the game and also advance the terror track.

 When attacking, if a monster rolls a “!” something special happens.
 What happens is based on which monster is acting.
-For example, Dracula uses his Hypnotic Gaze drawing the active character to his space.
+For example, Dracula uses his Hypnotic Gaze to draw the active character to his space.
 For the Invisible Man, he chases off after an innocent villager.
 Each monster is unique.

 To show off this asymmetry, let’s talk about Dracula.
 To defeat him you first have to smash his four coffins that are scattered around the city.
 To smash a coffin you are going to need red (weapon) tools to get past his minions and get to the coffins.
 Once all four coffins are defeated, someone will need to collect mystical and religious items of sufficient strength and go and battle with Dracula himself (aka be in his space) to finally drive him away.